Medical-Event-Data-Standard/meds_etl/README.md

 `meds_etl_sort meds_unsorted meds` where meds_unsorted is a folder containing MEDS Unsorted data and `meds` is the target folder to store the MEDS dataset in.
 ## Arguments
-Here is a Markdown documentation table for the command-line arguments:
+The following command-line arguments available for the `meds_etl_omop` command:

 | Argument                  | Type    | Default   | Description                                                                                                                                                                                                                  |
 |---------------------------|---------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|